CBM Global and IOM to address barriers faced by migrants with disabilities

-On the 28th January 2021, the International Organisation for Migration (IOM) signed a 5-year Memorandum of Understanding (MoU) with CBM Global.
+On the 28th January 2021, the International Organisation for Migration (IOM) signed a five-year Memorandum of Understanding (MoU) with CBM Global.
 This partnership is a very important step forward for IOM in its efforts to take more meaningful action in addressing the barriers faced by migrants with disabilities, particularly within humanitarian settings.

 IOM’s Director General, Mr. Antonio Vitorino states: